 Delaware State News | Opinion | by Rep. John Kowalko

-Editor’s Note: John Kowalko, a Democrat, represents Newark in the Delaware House of Representatives.
+Editor’s Note: Rep. John A. Kowalko Jr., a Democrat, represents the 25th District in Newark in the Delaware General Assembly.